otago/remote-asset-download/readme.md

 Your passphrase should be unique, and hard to guess, and URI friendly.
 This will prevent the public from retrieving a list of your assets.

+### How to run it

+Open up **/dev/tasks/OP-RemoteAssetTask** in your browser.
+You can also run it from the command line with **vendor/silverstripe/framework/sake dev/tasks/OP-RemoteAssetTask**

+Running it from the command line is a great idea if you have a metric shit tonne of files.
+The call stack will be exceeded in the browser if you have an access of ~100k files to download.

 ### How it works